1. Home

 Our contents insurance report collates over 100 recent UK contents insurance statistics, alongside our own data, to analyse patterns and show how the market is changing.
 We can use this to compare contents insurance stats over time and suggest what the future might hold for UK customers.

-• The average cost of contents insurance in the UK for Confused.com customers is £62 a year.
+• The average annual cost of UK contents insurance for Confused.com customers is £59.

 • Choosing a £250 excess on your contents insurance policy could save you up to 11% a year compared to having £0 excess.